 The report looks at banks, insurance and wealth management as separate entities and concludes that the banking and capital market sub-sector has the strongest momentum.
 The value of deals in this segment rose from US$10bn last to US$24bn, much helped by large deals such as CME’s US$5.7bn purchase of NEX and CYBG’s US$2.2bn acquisition of Virgin Money.
 Indeed the UK accounted for nearly half of the value of deals across the while sector in the first half.

-The report points to a number of distinctive trends which give confidence that this is part of a structural imperative to do deals, rather than a temporary upward blip.
-In particular the growth in cross border deals in payments technology seems indicative of a need that many banks feel to upgrade their capability in a rapidly developing market.
+The report points to a number of distinct trends which give confidence that this is part of a structural imperative to do deals, rather than a temporary upward blip.
+In particular, the growth in cross-border deals in payments technology seems indicative of a need that many banks feel to upgrade their capability in a rapidly developing market.

 In addition, EY points to persistent rumours of the growing probability of very large mergers, such as between Unicredit and Societe Generale, the evident desire of many of the exchanges to increase their scale and the tighter regulatory focus on fintech as areas which are likely to keep those working in M&A gainfully active in the forseeable future.

 The enthusiasm of primary carriers for reinsurance has clearly grown and there seems global demand for speciality insurance.
-The development of “Insuretech” is clearly also a increasingly important factor.
-Meanwhile there are also signs of disposal activity growing, with companies looking more critically at low return businesses, especially in areas such as life & health, where enduringly low interest rates are putting pressure on profits.
+The development of “Insuretech” is clearly also an increasingly important factor.
+Meanwhile, there are also signs of disposal activity growing, with companies looking more critically at low return businesses, especially in areas such as life & health, where enduringly low interest rates are putting pressure on profits.